Space-Engineers-Modding/modding-reference/_doc/reference/tools/3d-modelling/seut/outliner/collisions.md

 ### Convex Hulls

-The most flexible and basic collsion type available to your collision meshes is the Convex Hull.
+The most flexible and basic collsion type available to your collision meshes is the `Convex Hull`.
 As stated in the name, this mesh is convex, and cannot be concave in any way.
 <br><br/>
 This image should shed some light on what is valid:

 ![](/modding-reference/assets/images/reference/seut/collisionmesh1.png)

-Creating a valid convex collison mesh requires basically no setup from you, the Rigidbody Physics Property is applied for you on export, if none is present.
+Creating a valid convex collison mesh requires basically no setup from you, the `Rigidbody Physics Property` is applied for you on export, if none is present.
 For creating more specialized types of collisions, see the next section.
 <br><br/>

 ### Other Types